 The Giro d’Italia or the Tour of Italy is one of the largest professional bicycle races and the first of the three Grand Tour races.
-The annual multiple-stage race is primarily held in Italy, with occasional routes through neighboring countries.
+The annual multiple-stage race is primarily held in Italy, with occasional routes through neighbouring countries.
 The three-week tour is the oldest of the three Grand Tours, with the first Giro d’Italia being held in 1909.
-The below odds were last updated on September 18, 2020:
+The below odds were last updated on October 28, 2020:

 With 102 editions of the Giro d’Italia in the record book, is held annually with the exception of the two World Wars, we are lucky that the 103rd will indeed occur in 2020.
-Regularly, the Giro d’Italia is held in May and June each year - but the Giro d’Italia will be held October 3rd to 25th, 2020 due to COVID-19 pandemic.
+Regularly, the Giro d’Italia is held in May and June each year.

 The route changes each year, but the format of the race remains the same with the two time-trials and the passage through the Alps and Dolomites.
 Since the 1960’s the departure location changes each year and finishes in cities such as Verona, Brescia, Trieste, Turin, and Rome are more frequent year after year.